Financial Aid & Scholarship Services

 The Appeals Process: Students suspended from financial aid may appeal the suspension if there are extenuating circumstances affecting their progress.
-Students who would like to appeal the suspension must submit an appeal form, available at: http://nmsua.edu/student-services/financial-aid/.
+Students who would like to appeal the suspension must submit an appeal form which can be obtained at the NMSU-A Financial Aid Office.
 They must also submit all required documentation to University Financial Aid and Scholarship Services.
 A committee will review the appeal and may grant reinstatement of financial aid based on mitigating circumstances that directly contributed to deficient academic performance.
 Appeals are evaluated on a term-by-term basis.
 All appeals, including relevant documentation, must be submitted by the semester deadline based on the current semester of enrollment.
 A student may appeal the termination of eligibility only twice during his or her career within the New Mexico State University system.